restarone/violet_rails/CONTRIBUTING.md

 <img width="1728" alt="Screen Shot 2023-04-01 at 8 38 13 AM" src="https://user-images.githubusercontent.com/35935196/229289281-22bac08b-9800-4108-8893-6ba714c42ca8.png">

 ### Review app didnt launch?
 You can launch a review app for your PR to evaluate your changes on a live production environment (isolated to you of course).
 Sometimes the CD job that handles deployment fails.
-To re-run it, select it from Github Actions and click on re-run
+To re-run it, select it from GitHub Actions and click on re-run.

 <img width="1728" alt="Screen Shot 2023-04-01 at 8 38 49 AM" src="https://user-images.githubusercontent.com/35935196/229289350-bac12a5e-f501-4d22-9e3e-f3d4ba27ac7e.png">